Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure

 If you do not specify a value for

 oracle.image-compartment-id, or the root compartment).
-See Policy Statements to Give Oracle Functions Users Access to Oracle Cloud Infrastructure Registry Repositories.
+See Policy Statements to Give OCI Functions Users Access to Oracle Cloud Infrastructure Registry Repositories.

-Oracle Functions constructs the name of the repository for a function image by pre-pending the repository name prefix to the function name.
+OCI Functions constructs the name of the repository for a function image by pre-pending the repository name prefix to the function name.
 Repository names are unique across all compartments in the entire tenancy.
-Note that Oracle Functions behaves as follows with regards to compartments and
+Note that OCI Functions behaves as follows with regards to compartments and

 oracle.image-compartment-idwhen pushing an image to a named repository: